 To remove a horizontal sliding window sash from an older window made out of wood, take a knife and score the edges.
 Next, slowly take out the stop with a screwdriver.

 Removing a sash from a newer window is a lot easier than it was for an older window.
 First, with your right hand, you will slowly tug inward from the top of the sash.
 Once half of the sash is sticking out, the other half will come right out.

 Once the window is apart it is time to remove the sash cords.
 Make sure to replace both sash cords.
 Before you replace the sash cords you will need to remove the weight pocket.
-To do this, first you will take out the interior stops that exist on both sides of the window frame.
-With a putty knife you can firmly remove the window stops to get leverage.
+To do this, take out the interior stops that exist on both sides of the window frame.
+With a putty knife, you can firmly remove the window stops to get leverage.

 Located on the lower part of the window is a metal track.
 Make sure to remove this from both parts of the window.
 Once this is done you will be able to completely remove the window sash from the window frame.

 Located on both sides of the window frame is a pocket cover that you will remove.
 Next, remove the weights out of the weight pockets.